How to Shoot Your Own Home Photos

 Ample storage space is often on the wishlists of potential buyers.
 Clutter doesn’t just make a space seem messy–it makes it seem smaller too.
 Additionally, highly personal clutter (like your kids’ crayon drawings tacked onto your fridge) can make it difficult for buyers to imagine themselves living in your home.

 Be ruthless.
 If you don’t need it, pack it up and stow it in a rented shipping container.
 This applies not just to clutter that is out in the open but to extra items in cabinets and closets as well.
 Extra sheets, towels, mixing bowls, and small appliances that rarely get used (like that quesadilla maker) can be stashed away.
+Don’t forget that you can always seek help from certified home cleaners.

 In terms of clutter that you do intend to use until your home sells (like craft supplies or pet toys), consider keeping a few laundry baskets or totes handy.
 Just before photographing your home or allowing buyers in for a viewing, toss this type of clutter in the basket and store the whole thing in the trunk of your car.